OskuF/Tuubi/README.md

 ## Added Features

+- Better Twitch stream support.
+- Youtube search function.
 - FrankerFaceZ & 7TV emote panel.
 - Niconico style danmaku subtitling for text and emotes.
 (Send text and emotes across the screen.)
 - Random emote animations when using danmaku subtitling.
 - Text-to-speech system.
 Currently supports only Finnish.
 - Collaborative drawing mode.
 Allows users to draw over the video.
 Drawing mode also has basic tablet support.
-- Added a random youtube video button that uses random keywords and date to search for a youtube video.
+- Random youtube video button that uses random keywords and date to search for a youtube video.
 - Some small fixes related to youtube livestreams and file uploading.